Meet your evolving needs with three integrated business lines in one professional services firm.

-Once the scope of the engagement has been established, a service organization may decide to assess current internal controls to determine if they satisfy management’s control objectives or selected trust principal criteria.
+Once the scope of the engagement has been established, a service organization may decide to assess current internal controls to determine if they satisfy management’s control objectives or selected trust principle criteria.
 This would be accomplished through a review of existing procedural documentation, a walk-through of processes, and management interviews.
-Through this, internal controls would be analyzed to determine if they meet the control objectives or trust principal criteria.
+Through this, internal controls would be analyzed to determine if they meet the control objectives or trust principle criteria.
 If controls are not adequate a remediation effort will be designed to close the control gap.
 At the conclusion of this phase, management will receive a report that identifies key controls for each control objective and criteria, and any necessary remediation efforts.

 Remediation of control gaps

 Two significant steps occur during the remediation phase:

 - Remediation efforts are tracked and the noted control gaps are closed.